-Configure the primary database to receive redo if this is the first time a standby database is added to the configuration.
-By following this best practice, your primary database will be ready to quickly transition to the standby role and begin receiving redo data.
+It is a best practice to configure the primary database to receive redo if this is the first time a standby database is added to the configuration.

+The primary database can then quickly transition to the standby role and begin receiving redo data, if necessary.